 Among these methods, resection methods provide a great measure in the field compared to others.
 The rewind method is advantageous compared to other shortcut methods, since it is only necessary to make measurements at the point to be estimated.
-It is easier to make the resection with the horizontal direction measure than with the resection with the length measure [5].
-Because, in order to measure the lengths, one person must go to at least two points and hold reflector.
-It is possible to calculate the coordinates of the point P with three horizontal directions (two angles) to be made to three points whose coordinates are known only via a P point for which the calculation of the coordinates is desired.
+It is easier to make the reestimation with the horizontal direction measure than with the re-estimation with the length measure.
+Because, in order to measure the lengths and lengths, one person must go to at least three points and keep the reflector (reflector).
+It is possible to calculate the coordinates of the point P with three horizontal orientations (two angles) to be made to three points whose coordinates are known only via a P point for which the calculation of the coordinates is desired.
 In other shortcut methods there is a necessity to measure at least two points.
 There is no solution if the dangerous circle dropping point, which is to be estimated in the method of rewinding with the correct measure, i.e. the point to be cut and the other three fixed points are located on the same circle.
 Theoretically, it is very unlikely to happen in practice.
 We look at measuring information and geodetic calculus books for reworking accounts and methods.